Emma0304/ichw/pyassign2/README.md

 Function   | Description
 --------|----------
-exchange() |calculating the result test()     |test whether the function and the result is valid.
+exchange() |calculating the result test()     |testing whether the function and the result is valid.